“B” horizon

 deciduous

-plants such as fruit trees, roses and
+plants such as fruit trees,

 other dormant woody plant material should be sold in